We must be prepared for the worst — it is important to plan for extreme circumstances to ensure your campus unit can continue operating.

 As a living document, your continuity plan will need to be kept current on at least an annual basis.
 Your phone numbers in your contact tree change much more frequently than you expect, for one example.
 The more regularly this is updated, the easier it is to maintain.

 The University of Illinois Police Department Office of Campus Emergency Management will provide you hands-on training at your office and is available for answering questions or providing guidance throughout the entire process — either in person (more involved problems strategies for larger departments or colleges) or via phone/email (quick and easy answers).
 Contact the University of Illinois Police Department at 217-333-1216 or firstname.lastname@example.org.

 Is this required?

-Business continuity planning is required for all units by Section V-C-15 of the University of Illinois Campus Administrative Manual: As part of the University’s commitment to provide a safe and secure environment for all students, employees, and visitors to the Urbana-Champaign campus, an emergency action plan shall be developed, implemented, and updated at least annually for each building or facility that is owned or leased by the University, specifically in the areas occupied by University employees.
+Business continuity planning is required for all units by Policy number FO-14 of the University of Illinois Campus Administrative Manual: As part of the University’s commitment to provide a safe and secure environment for all students, employees, and visitors to the Urbana-Champaign campus, an emergency action plan shall be developed, implemented, and updated at least annually for each building or facility that is owned or leased by the University, specifically in the areas occupied by University employees.
 In addition, all colleges, departments and units on campus shall develop, implement, and update at least annually a business continuity plan that is available for employee review.
 Both the emergency action plan and the business continuity plan are intended to be used in conjunction with the campus emergency operations plan in responding to emergencies and/or disasters affecting the University.